noelwelsh/noelwelsh.com/content/posts/2026-04-23-guis-as-effect-systems.md

 This code is written in a callback-driven style.
 It will be familiar to many from the browser [DOM][dom], but this model stretches back to Smalltalk and the first GUIs.

-The callback-driven approach focuses on the **components** representing what is displayed on the screen[^tangible]. `Input` and `Button` represent the text input and the button, respectively, and the `RowContainer` specifies the text input and button should be displayed in a row.
+The callback-driven approach focuses on the **components** representing what is displayed on the screen. `Input` and `Button` represent the text input and the button, respectively, and the `RowContainer` specifies the text input and button should be displayed in a row.
 We can see that:

 1. Components are values.
 We can pass them around and combine them to produce new components, as we do when passing `i` and `b` to the `RowContainer`.
 2. Components form a tree.
 We'll call this the **layout tree**.